dkoppzh/quotes/README.md

 ---

-If you dont risk anything, you risk everything
+If you dont risk anything, you risk everything.

-Angela A
+Angela